-With their many ripples, these deep-red and heart-shaped purple leaves look intriguing that grow in bunches.
+With their ripples, these deep-red and heart-shaped purple leaves grow in bunches.

 11. Raindrop Peperomia (Peperomia Polybotrya)

-In addition, the ruby cascade has exceptionally long vines, making it ideal for a shelf ledge plant or a tall hanging plant in your living room.
+In addition, it has exceptionally long vines, making it ideal for a shelf ledge plant or a tall hanging plant in your living room.

 13. Happy Bean Plant (Peperomia Ferreyrae)

-The happy bean plant has multiple thick, narrow leaves lime or apple green in color on each leaf node.
+It has multiple thick, narrow leaves, lime or apple green in color, on each leaf node.

 With curved and pointed edges, the leaves have a unique shape.

 14. Belly Button Peperomia (Peperomia Verticillata)